freerange/site/soups/wiki/checking-our-annual-accounts.snip.markdown

 ### 1. Accounting policies

 * I don't think we need to do anything about this section.
 Simply read it and make sure there's nothing odd in what's written.
+You should compare it to the same section in the previous years to ensure that it's either identical or very similar.

 ### 2. Operating profit